Slaithwaite: Media

+Local radio stations are BBC Radio Leeds on 92.4 FM, Heart Yorkshire on 106.2 FM, Capital Yorkshire on 105.1 FM, Hits Radio West Yorkshire on 102.5 FM and Greatest Hits Radio West Yorkshire on 96.3 FM.

+The town is served by the local newspaper, Huddersfield Daily Examiner.

 Sport

-Cricket is very popular in the village.
+Cricket is popular in the town.
 Slaithwaite Cricket & Bowling Club, situated on Hill Top, during the summer becomes the heart of the community.
 It is a thriving club with many successful teams including winning Second XI Premiership Championship in the 2010 season.
-The village also has its own running club named Slaithwaite Striders, which has a mixture of all abilities, meeting weekly to run and enjoy the surrounding roads, paths and of course the views.
+The town also has its own running club named Slaithwaite Striders, which has a mixture of all abilities, meeting weekly to run and enjoy the surrounding roads, paths and of course the views.